ankane/jetpack/README.md

 ## Getting Started

-In your project directory, run:
+In your project directory (outside of R), run:

 ```sh
 jetpack init